 Established in 1853, the University of Melbourne is a leading international university with a tradition of excellence in teaching and research.
-The main campus in Parkville is recognised as the hub of Australia's premier knowledge precinct comprising eight hospitals, many leading research institutes and a wide-range of knowledge-based industries.
-With outstanding performance in international rankings, the University is at the forefront of higher education in the Asia-Pacific region and the world.
+The main campus in Parkville is recognised as the hub of Australia's premier knowledge precinct comprising eight

 The University employs people of outstanding calibre and offers a unique environment where staff are valued and rewarded.